stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 0. Set the spending condition address, and optionally, its signature count.
 1. Clear the other spending condition fields, using the appropriate algorithm below.
-   If this is a sponsored transaction, and the signer is the origin, then set the sponsor spending condition to the "signing sentinal" value (see below).
+   If this is a sponsored transaction, and the signer is the origin, then set the sponsor spending condition to the "signing sentinel" value (see below).
 2. Serialize the transaction into a byte sequence, and hash it to form an initial `sighash`.
 3. Calculate the `presign-sighash` over the `sighash` by hashing the